eddie-energy/architecture/arc42/3-context-and-scope/88-external-systems/ENEDIS.md

 is the API ENEDIS offers to fulfill it's role as a permission administrator.

-Though their documentation mentions that they implement the [Client Credentials Grant Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow), their implementation is more akin to [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) as their api requires us to redirect the user to their website (via the [Authorization v1](https://datahub-enedis.fr/services-api/data-connect/documentation/autorisation-v1/) API) which will result in the user granting us permission (by providing his credentials) in which case the API provides us with an authorization code (via a redirect uri) which can then be used to request a token or refresh token from the token api ([Jeton v3](https://datahub-enedis.fr/services-api/data-connect/documentation/jeton/)).
+Though their documentation mentions that they implement the [Client Credentials Grant Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow), their implementation is more akin to [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) as their API requires us to redirect the user to their website (via the [Authorization v1](https://datahub-enedis.fr/services-api/data-connect/documentation/autorisation-v1/) API) which will result in the user granting us permission (by providing his credentials).
+In this case the API provides us with an authorization code (via a redirect uri) which can then be used to request a token or refresh token from the token API ([Jeton v3](https://datahub-enedis.fr/services-api/data-connect/documentation/jeton/)).

 RFCs for OAUTH grants:
 - [RFC 6749: Authorization Code Grant](https://www.rfc-editor.org/rfc/rfc6749#section-4.1)